Acupuncture and Osteoarthritis

-People with osteoarthritis (OA) who seek symptom relief outside of mainstream medicine have many options, from exotic herbal preparations to hands-on treatments such as massage and chiropractic.
-However, just 1 or 2 percent of OA patients choose to try acupuncture, despite the popularity of this ancient therapy for treating other conditions.
-That’s unfortunate, say physicians who practice acupuncture or refer patients to specialists for treatments.
-While poking someone with a pin to cure pain may seem counterintuitive, they insist that acupuncture often provides modest symptom improvement and serves as a useful add-on therapy for people struggling with aching joints.
+People with osteoarthritis (OA) who seek symptom relief outside of mainstream medicine have many options, from herbal preparations to hands-on treatments such as massage and chiropractic.
+Acupuncture may also provide some symptom improvement when used as an add-on therapy for people struggling with aching joints.

 Acupuncture has been practiced for thousands of years and plays an important role in traditional Chinese medicine (TCM).
 Acupuncturists treat medical conditions by inserting slender metal needles into the skin at specific points on the body.
-According to principles of TCM, health is governed by the flow of energy (known as qi) throughout the body along pathways called meridians.
+According to principles of TCM, health is governed by the flow of energy (known as qi, pronounced “chee”) throughout the body along pathways called meridians.
 Illness occurs when this energy flow is disrupted or becomes unbalanced, the theory goes.
-Precise insertion of acupuncture needles is said to restore the flow of this essential energy and improve health.
+Precise insertion of acupuncture needles is said to restore the flow of qi and improve health.

 Western medicine doesn’t recognize the concepts of qi and meridians.
 However, a solid body of scientific evidence suggests alternate explanations for why acupuncture might provide pain relief.

-“There’s a lot of research that says when we put an acupuncture needle into the body, a number of physiological mechanisms occur,” says Brian Berman, MD, a professor of family and community medicine and director of the University of Maryland Center for Integrative Medicine.
+“There’s a lot of research that says when we put an acupuncture needle into the body, a number of physiological mechanisms occurs,” says Brian Berman, MD, professor of family & community medicine and director of the Center for Integrative Medicine at the University of Maryland School of Medicine.

-A well-placed needle insertion sets off a cascade of events, Dr. Berman explains, producing a signal that travels along the spinal cord to the brain, triggering a release of neurotransmitters called endorphins and enkephalins, which scientists believe reduce the sensation of pain.
-Research also shows that the inserting an acupuncture needle induces production of cortisol, a hormone that helps to control inflammation.
-Acupuncture may stimulate activity of other pain-relieving chemicals in the body, as well.
+A well-placed needle sets off a cascade of events, Dr. Berman explains, producing a signal that travels along the spinal cord to the brain, triggering a release of neurotransmitters called endorphins and enkephalins, which scientists believe reduce the sensation of pain.
+Research also shows that inserting an acupuncture needle induces production of cortisol, a hormone that helps control inflammation.
+Acupuncture may stimulate activity of other pain-relieving chemicals in the body as well.

 Not For Everyone

-Acupuncture doesn’t seem to work for everyone, but slightly more than half of patients with moderate OA will experience some benefit, says pain specialist James N. Dillard, MD, former medical director of Columbia University’s Rosenthal Center for Complementary and Alternative Medicine.
+Acupuncture doesn’t work for everyone, but slightly more than half of patients with moderate OA will experience some benefit, says pain specialist James N. Dillard, MD, former medical director of Columbia University’s Rosenthal Center for Complementary and Alternative Medicine in New York City.